fabiospampinato/voby-simple-router/readme.md

 #### `useLocation`

-This hook tells you the pathname the router is currently at.
+This hook tells you the pathname, search, and hash parts of the url the router is currently at.

 ```tsx
 import {useLocation} from 'voby-simple-router';